Passion & Perseverance on the Slopes

 Setbacks & Serious Injuries

 When training for the Western Region Championships in February 2020, I had 2 serious ski accidents.
-I broke my arm while training and then trained the next day after my arm was casted.
+I broke my arm while training and then trained the next day after my arm was casted, against my doctor’s recommendations.
 I crashed again at a high speed of 55 miles per hour and received a serious concussion.
-I was prohibited from taking tests at school and was unable to ski for one month.
+I was prohibited from taking tests at school and was unable to attend the Western Region Championships in 2020.

 Learning Resilience & Prioritizing Health

-Restructured executive board to improve organizational stability after the last president tragically passed away.
+• Restructured executive board to improve stability after tragic event last year.

 Coaching